ckuethe/radiacode-tools/README.md

 a recording with included background.
 Consider a basement lab with a smoke detector;
-the background radiation may be influenced by the concrete foundation made with an aggregate containing a relatively large amount of thorium and uranium, there may be elevated level of radon due to poor ventilation, and the smoke detector contains an americium source.
+the background radiation may be influenced by the concrete foundation made with an aggregate containing a relatively large amount of thorium and uranium, there may be elevated levels of radon due to poor ventilation, and the smoke detector contains an americium source.

 A recording of this ambient radiation can be saved as `lab.xml`.
 When a new sample arrives, perhaps a container of sodium-free salt substitute (`KCl`) or a crate of bananas for scale, it is measured in the same location as the lab reference measurement, and the recording may be saved as `k40.xml`.
 These two files